 - Ability to multicast – Can be provisioned across all the campus networks.

-Virtual network services are available to all departments and faculties at the UBC Point Grey, Okanagan, and Teaching Hospitals.
+Virtual network services are available to all departments and faculties at the UBC Vancouver, Okanagan, and Teaching Hospitals.

 Information on virtual network servies at UBC is available in this Frebruary 2009 presentation (PDF).